 Trends 2023: An inside look at the nation's most profitable brokerage

-HSA operates a massive business, and its well-defined, consistently executed management style may just be the key to the company's success.
+HomeServices of America operates a massive business, and its well-defined, consistently executed management style may be the key to the company's success.

 Editor's note: Since 2006, the Swanepoel Trends Report has provided in-depth research and analysis to help leaders understand the forces shaping residential real estate.
 This exclusive series of excerpts highlights each trend featured in the 2023 report.